How to sell your home and make a faster, more profitable sale

 Leaning pictures and mirrors against walls (or furniture) lends a casual, yet elegant look to your home design.
-If you prefer a more formal look, opt for hanging artwork on the walls instead.
+If you prefer a more formal look, opt for hanging artwork instead.

 You can easily move your artwork to another part of the house when you get bored with the placement.

 Leaning pictures and mirrors can be used to hide unattractive things like; electrical panels, wall outlets, unsightly wiring or damaged walls.

 You will never have to straighten pictures again!
 They will always be level.

 Leaning pictures and mirrors is the ideal interior decorating tip for renters— they won't have to repair holes in the walls when they move.

 Where to lean pictures and mirrors